 It also earned Brooke the top spot on Canada's up-and-coming female athletes to watch.

 But it was Ariel's lesson in selflessness that she hopes to carry forward to a younger generation of girls her age that are increasingly leaving sport when they reach adolescence.

 For Brooke, snowboarding is a way to promote kindness and positivity among teenage girls to encourage them to stay actively involved in sport.

 With a season of major event finals behind her, the 2020 offseason comes with a commitment to getting stronger in the gym to ready herself for the rigours of weekly World Cups and Olympic Qualifying.

-Still just 15-years old, she’s also rethinking her goals for the 2020-21 season and her longer-term approach to the biggest prize in sports — developing the tricks and perfecting the run that will be required to land on the Olympic podium in Beijing 2022.
+Now just 16-years old, she’s also rethinking her goals for the 2020-21 season and her longer-term approach to the biggest prize in sports — developing the tricks and perfecting the run that will be required to land on the Olympic podium in Beijing 2022.

 When asked to reflect on her season and how it’s changed her thoughts on what's achievable at the Olympics, she answered simply:

 “I’m going there to win a medal for Canada.”

 With youthful promise, an energetic personality, and enormous athletic potential, the future of women’s snowboarding awaits.